Back to Blog

 Burn Web Clipper is not a migration target for existing bookmark archives โ€” it's designed for new saves going forward.
 If you have 500 Chrome bookmarks you want to preserve, use Raindrop or Readwise Reader.
 Install Burn Web Clipper alongside either of them for the active reading queue.

-People searching "bookmark manager chrome" or "chrome bookmark manager" are usually in one of three situations:
+People landing here are usually in one of three situations:

-• โ€ขWhere is the bookmark manager in Chrome?
-Answer: chrome://bookmarks or Ctrl+Shift+O. The built-in manager is adequate; no extension needed.
+• โ€ขWhere is the built-in manager?
+Go to chrome://bookmarks or press Ctrl+Shift+O. No extension needed.

-The distinction matters because "bookmark manager" and "read-later tool" solve adjacent problems with different designs.
-A bookmark manager (Raindrop) is an organizer: you save, you tag, you search.
-A read-later tool (Burn, Readwise) is a queue: you save with intent to read, then act on that intent.
+The distinction matters because organizers and read-later tools solve adjacent problems with different designs.
+Raindrop is an organizer: save, tag, search.
+Burn and Readwise are queues: save with intent to read, then act on it.
 Chrome's built-in manager is neither โ€” it's a passive store.

 The broader free bookmark manager guide covers the full decision tree including desktop apps and self-hosted options.